Do Treadmills Burn Fat? (3 Fat Burning Workouts)

 Most people probably just get on a treadmill using the quick start button and off they go.
 The problem with this is you need to further yourself each week.
 If you're running and you haven't exercised much you'll only be able to do 10 minutes maximum.
 As you train you'll be able to run for longer and training routines help you do this.

 The first and best routine for this is a slow build up to running 5k (3.1 miles).
 This is done slowly over 9 weeks using a walk/run method.
 This builds you up to running for around 30 minutes which will burn around 330 calories for you depending how fast you go and your weight.
-The routine is the couch to 5k and this one is designed for the treadmill.
+The routine is the couch to 5k treadmill plan and it will burn fat consistently over time.

 We have some other routines as well.
 These are deigned for people who are bigger and is not so concerned about the speed but by the incline.
 One is for running and the other walking and they are both designed purely for weight loss.
 Give these a try to help you lose weight till you can start running and do the couch to 5k above.
 Here are the routines: